 If you choose to use prefolds or inserts with covers, you’ll need to decide what type of cover material you want to use.

 PUL: This the most popular type of waterproof cover material in part because they don’t have a plastic feel like old-school plastic diaper covers.
 These should be air-dried to help the PUL last longer, but they can be dried on a low setting in a pinch, or if longevity isn’t a concern.
 Thermoplastic urethane (TPU) is a similar type of material.
 Prices range from about $4 – $15 for these covers.

 Minky: Minky diapers are soft on the outside (think minky blanket) and lined with a waterproof material on the inside (PUL).

 Wool: Wool covers are natural, breathable and waterproof, thanks to lanolin.
 They are great for clearing up or preventing diaper rash since they are breathable, but some babies are sensitive to wool.
-They cost $25-$40 each and are size-specific, but unless soiled, they can be worn for two weeks before washing as wool is naturally antibacterial, so you shouldn’t need very many.
+They are expensive and are size-specific, but unless soiled, they can be worn for two weeks before washing as wool is naturally antibacterial, so you shouldn’t need very many.
 They do need to be hand-washed and lanolized on occasion, so there is more work and maintenance involved with laundry.